 [Regulation 5L inserted in Gazette 11 Dec 1998 p.
 6600.]

 5M.
-Notification of changes in information provided for registration or the grant of a works approval or a licence
+Changes in information given to Department, occupier etc. to notify Department of

 (1) If the occupier of premises registered under regulation 5B becomes aware —

 (a) of a change in a material particular in the information provided in the application for the registration; or